CMReintjes/IlluminaCorrection/README.md

 ## Description

 Basic kmer based error correction software for illumina file processing.
 Written for use with command line arguments for running through command line interface.
-Can take both FastQ and Fasta formats as inputs, and will output the corrected file with the same format.
+Can take both Fastq and Fasta formats as inputs, and will output the corrected file with the same format.

 ### Running the script